 Country Updates pricing, Indonesia has just launched the new cap and trade initiative for power generation.
 It has begun to examine the carbon market and its price for relevant companies.
 Stakeholders can only sell the credit domestically.
 Malaysia The science academy in Malaysia presented a hydrogen road map to the Ministry of Economy to promote hydrogen use.
-Malaysia's economic planning unit is looking into the implementation of hydrogen, and the country is still waiting on a hydrogen policy.
-Malaysia held a climate action council meeting on carbon pricing, and the Ministry of Environment is exploring carbon pricing.
+Malaysia's economic country is still waiting on a hydrogen policy.
+Malaysia held a climate action council meeting on carbon pricing and the Ministry of Environment is exploring carbon pricing.
 Malaysia has similar issues to Indonesia regarding carbon trading limitations.
 New Several hydrogen pilot projects are operational.
 Demand for hydrogen use Zealand is evident in the transport sector, port infrastructure, and industry sectors such as urea plants.
 Several small-scale hydrogen production pilot projects have been launched as well, but the primary one is a joint venture between Japan's Obayashi Corporation and Tuaropaki Trust.
 Numerous well-funded local and international organisations are currently searching for large-scale green hydrogen development in New Zealand.
-Several of these projects focus on an area called Taranaki in the middle of the North Island in an offshore gas field.
-They are either repurposing existing offshore gas platforms for wind turbines or developing new floating wind turbines.
-In the south, an electricity smelter is scheduled to close in 2024, producing approximately 800 MW of renewable energy.
+Several of these projects focus on an area called Taranaki in the middle of the North Island in an platforms for wind turbines or developing new floating wind turbines.
+In the south an electricity smelter is scheduled to close in 2024, producing approximately 800 MW of renewable energy.
 There is emphasis on companies that believe in green hydrogen production as well.
 In terms of policy and regulation, New Zealand published a hydrogen policy in 2019 that was largely educational in nature.
 New Zealand intends to develop a road map outlining the optimal pathway and expected volume of hydrogen production in the country.
 Additionally, the country will determine the optimal level of the government involvement in private sector development, investment in New Zealand's self-sufficient hydrogen nation, or in a hydrogen exporter.
-Meanwhile, the government has concentrated its efforts on identifying regulatory impediments to hydrogen development.
-In terms of hydrogen economics, New Zealand can produce hydrogen at a cost-competitive rate using renewable energy.
-In terms of hydrogen transport technology, New Zealand should be an exporting nation, potentially be small exporter on liquid hydrogen or MCH, it will inevitably need to follow the major market Thailand Thailand has a working group composed of public and private sector organisations, including PTT and Toyota, which conducts hydrogen pilot projects and monitors a variety of issues, including regulation and safety.
+Meanwhile, the government has concentrated development in terms of hydrogen economics.
+New Zealand can produce hydrogen at a cost-competitive rate using renewable energy.
+In terms of hydrogen transport technology.
+New Zealand should be an exporting nation, potentially be small exporter on liquid hydrogen or MCH, it will inevitably need to follow the major market Thailand Thailand has a working group composed of public and private sector organisations, including PTT and Toyota, which conducts hydrogen pilot projects and monitors a variety of issues, including regulation and safety.
 The country's policy framework places a premium on electric vehicles.
 Hydrogen will play a role in automobile applications as well as in stationary energy storage.
-Thailand also has a few pilot projects that convert excess electricity from wind farms to hydrogen; another is a household-level pilot project.
-Additional research is required, and a policy framework should be
+Inailand also has a few pilot projects that convert excess relection wind farms to hydrogen; another is a nousehold-level pilot established in the near future